 Gradient boosting is one of the top prediction approaches.
 Many forecasting competitions have been won by using gradient boosting.
 To obtain good performance with boosting, careful tuning of the model-fitting parameters is necessary.
 The most important parameters are tree size, the number of trees in the ensemble and the shrinkage or learning rate.
 The latter parameter reflects the weight that is attributed to the predictions of each previous tree, when fitting the current tree.
 In the current application, the optimal number of trees found by 10-fold CV was 1100, with an learning rate of 0.01 and a tree depth of three.
 The latter means that interaction effects of at most three variables can be captured, and the individual trees contain at most seven splits and eight terminal nodes.

-A disadvantage of decision tree ensembles is their black box nature: While individual trees are generally easy to interpret, an ensemble of trees is impossible for to grasp.
+A disadvantage of decision tree ensembles is their black box nature: While individual trees are generally easy to interpret, an ensemble of trees is impossible to grasp.
 Therefore, so-called variable importance measures have been developed for interpretation of tree ensembles, which aim to quantify the effect of predictor variable on the predictions of the ensemble.
 In this paper, we use the permutation importances proposed by Breiman (Breiman, 2001).
-These quantify how much an ensemble’s predictive accuracy would be reduced, if the values of each of the predictor variables are randomly shuffled.
+These quantify how much an ensemble’s predictive accuracy would be reduced, if the values of each of the predictor variables were randomly shuffled.

 Importance measures provide a useful ranking of the contributions of each predictor to the ensemble’s predictions, but should be interpreted with care.
-They should not be used to judge the significance of the effect of predictors; tree ensembles can easily include predictors in the model which in fact have no effect on the outcome.
+They should not be used to judge the significance of the effect of predictors; tree ensembles can easily include predictors in the model that in fact have no effect on the outcome.
 Furthermore, there are many ways to compute variable importance measures [TODO: ADD REFS], which each may yield different conclusions, especially when predictors are correlated.
 Especially with correlated predictors, permuting the values of predictor variables may lead to unrealistic data patterns.

 The variable importances of the gradient boosted ensemble indicate a similar pattern as the logistic regression and the GAM.